lucaong/cubdb/README.md

 end)
 ```

-The functions that read multiple entries like `get_multi`,
+The functions that read multiple entries like `get_multi`, `select`, etc. are
-`get_and_update_multi`, `select`, etc. are internally using a snapshot, so they
+internally using a snapshot, so they always ensure consistency of reads and
-always ensure consistency of reads and isolation from concurrent writes.
+isolation from concurrent writes.

 For more details, read the [API documentation](https://hexdocs.pm/cubdb/CubDB.html).